Workplace Relations Act 2015

 (ii) in the case of an employee who is the expectant father of a child, that the expectant mother of the child is pregnant, or

-(iii) in the case of an employee who is the father of a child who has been born, that the child’s mother has died,
+(iii) in the case of an employee who is the F21[father or other parent] of a child who has been born, that the child’s mother has died,

 (d) in the case of a dispute relating to the entitlement of an employee under the National Minimum Wage Act 2000, it has been referred to the Director General after the expiration of the period of 6 months beginning on—